rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 [rustc-perf-pgo-both-walltime-thumb]: /images/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler/rustc-perf-pgo-both-walltime-thumb.png
 [rustc-perf-pgo-both-walltime]: https://perf.rust-lang.org/compare.html?start=pgo-2020-10-30-none-20&end=pgo-2020-10-30-both-20&stat=wall-time

-As you can see we get a 10-16% reduction of build times almost across the board.
+As you can see we get a 10-16% reduction of build times almost across the board for real world test cases.
 This was more in line with what I had initially hoped to get from PGO.
 It is a bit surprising that the difference between instruction counts and wall time is so pronounced.
 One plausible explanation would be that PGO improves instruction cache utilization, something which makes a difference for execution time but would not be reflected in the amount of instructions executed.